I Was Made for Lovin' You: Other notable versions

+Menudo

-American boy band Menudo covered the song in Spanish as "Fui Hecho Para Amarte" on their Xanadu album during 1981, the cover was also appeared on their first film, 1981's Menudo: La Pelicula.
+Puerto Rican boy band Menudo sang the song in a Spanish translation as "Fui Hecho Para Amarte" for their 1981 Xanadu album.
+The interpretation also appeared on their first film, Menudo: La Pelicula, also released in 1981.

 Paulina Rubio

 Mexican pop singer Paulina Rubio recorded the song with producer Brian Rawling for her sixth studio album, Border Girl, in 2002 at Soundtrack Studios in New York.

 Rubio's version received positive reviews from critics.
-While reviewing Border Girl, Jose F. Promis of AllMusic selected the song as highlights, describing "almost unbelievably" as emblematic original version.
-MTV Asia declared "Gene Simmons and company would have died to have a groupie like her," while Rolling Stone saying, Rubio's version "replacing that song's roller coaster vocal howls with Rubio's sensuous purr and a dumbed-down dance beat."
+While reviewing Border Girl, Jose F. Promis of AllMusic selected the song as a highlight, calling it "almost unbelievably" as emblematic as the original version.
+MTV Asia declared, "Gene Simmons and company would have died to have a groupie like her," while Rolling Stone said Rubio's version "replaces the song's rollercoaster vocal howls with Rubio's sensuous purr and a dumbed-down dance beat."

 Rubio's first performed the song on the 2002 MTV Video Music Awards Latinoamérica.
 As well, performed the song on her Amor, Luz y Sonido Tour in 2007.

-Oliver Heldens, VINAI & Le Pedre
+Oliver Heldens, VINAI and Le Pedre

 Dutch DJ Oliver Heldens reworked the song with vocals provided by Nile Rodgers and British vocal group House Gospel Choir (HGC).